• Vital Shift

 The battle never ends.

 What changes…is you.
-Not because you've learned to love it, but because you've seen too clearly who you become when you surrender.
+Not because you've learned to love it, but because you see too clearly who you become when you surrender.

 I'm a Toronto doctor caring for older adults in hospitals and nursing homes, while spending my spare time digging into longevity science.
 I'm here to share what I'm learning.
 No fancy jargon, just practical insights to help you read your body’s early signals.
 Think of me as your friendly guide, figuring this out alongside you.
 Medicine has changed, but how we practice it hasn't caught up.
 That's why I'm here: to help you edit your health story while the early drafts are still open.